Bryanxm19/panazon/README.md

 # Panazon

+You can view the test app online [here](https://panazon.herokuapp.com/)

 This application is an improved version of Amazon according to Pan's vision.
 It implements a social network within an e-commerce platform.

 ## Contributors